muratcukur/Data-Visualization-DC.JS/README.md

                     .yAxis().tickFormat(d3.format('.3s'));

-There are many graph on this work.
+Tis is just piechart creation but there are many graph on this work.
 So feel free to contact me if you have any questions.